revolunet/sublimetext-markdown-preview/README.md

 **Usage :**

- - once installed :
  - use `cmd+shift+P` then `MarkdownPreview` to launch a preview
  - or bind some key in your user key binding

 **Uses :**